eth-brownie/brownie/docs/api-network.rst

 .. py:attribute:: ContractContainer.topics

-    A dictionary of bytes32 topics for each contract event.
+    A :py:class:`dict` of bytes32 topics for each contract event.

     .. code-block:: python